 - Open Microsoft Outlook or Outlook Express.

-You will be prompted to create an email account if you have not used Outlook before.
+If this is the first time you’ve opened Outlook or Outlook Express, you will be prompted to create an email account if you have not used Outlook before.

 If you already have an email account in Outlook:

 Outlook 2010 and later.
 Choose File in the top left corner.
 Click on the ‘Account settings’ box in the center and then click on the ‘Account Settings: Add or remove accounts or change existing accounts’ box that appears.
 In some versions you need to click directly on the little triangle shaped arrow below ‘Account Settings’.

 Outlook Express and Outlook 2007 and older .
 Mouse over Tools in the main navigation bar and click on accounts.

 - Email account is normally selected.
 If not, choose email account.
 Click next.

 - Check manually configure server setting for email account and click next.

 Note that automatically configuring will set up your account incorrectly and cause disk space issues in the future.